-Cuba remains open for tourism with new travel restrictions.
-Travelers must bring a negative PCR COVID-19 test result, taken within 72 before departure.
-Additionally, visitors must quarantine upon arrival at a government-approved accommodation until they can produce 2 more negative results.
+Cuba is open for tourism but all travelers must bring a negative PCR COVID-19 test result, taken within 72 before departure and quarantine upon arrival at a government-approved accommodation for 7 days and produce 2 more negative results.

-The Cuban government plus international organizations such as the Pan-American Health Organisation (PAHO) are very optimistic about Soberana 2, the Cuban domestically-produced COVID-19 vaccine.
+The Cuban government plus international organizations such as the Pan-American Health Organization (PAHO) are very optimistic about Soberana 2, the Cuban domestically-produced COVID-19 vaccine.

 According to Richard Feinberg, a Cuba expert at the University of California San Diego.
 “It will be not only immediate income, but a boost to the reputation of the Cuban pharmaceutical biotech sector, which will enable them to market other medical products.”

 June 15 – Cuba increased the quarantine period for international arrivals from 5 days to 7 days from June 5.

 Local scientists forecasted an increase in COVID-19 cases on the island by June.
 Unfortunately, it has already been confirmed.
 The number of new positive cases is steadily increasing according to the government.